posva/vue-prop-data-fallback/README.md

 - `options`: extra options to customize the names of the data and computed properties
   - `data`: name of the property added to data.
 Defaults to `'_$' + prop`
   - `computed`: name of the property added to computed.
 Defaults to `'_$' + prop`
+  - `initialValue`: provides an initial value to be used when no prop is provided

 ## License